 Cummings-Turner Block: 204-206 S. Union Street - Mid-19th Century Historic Warehouses

 204-206 S. Union Street, two mid-19th century warehouse buildings located on the northern portion of the Cummings/Turner block, were acquired by Lawrence N. Brandt, Inc. in 2012.
-These historic structures are being adaptively reused in accordance with the Board of Architectural Review and related City guidelines.
-The buildings’ heavy timber interior framing and massive solid masonry walls are being accentuated under the rehabilitation and preservation processes to convert them from warehouse to office use.
+These historic structures have been converted from warehouse to office use in accordance with the guidelines of the Board of Architectural Review and related City guidelines.
+The buildings’ heavy timber interior framing and massive solid masonry walls were accentuated under the rehabilitation and preservation processes.
 Since no change was requested for their massing, and because office uses are allowed under the existing zoning, a Special Use Permit was not required.
-Work on these buildings is expected to be completed in summer 2013.
+Work on these buildings was completed in summer 2013, with occupancy by Columbia Capital, Inc. as of July 1, 2013.

-EYA, a development firm based in the Washington Metropolitan area has built several urban-style residential properties in Alexandria and in 2011 acquired the Sheet Metal Workers Office Building at 601 N. Fairfax Street (northeast corner of North Fairfax and Pendleton Streets).
-It is converting the building from office to residential use with 60 large condominium units, primarily two and three bedrooms with terraces and common amenities such as a pool and concierge service.
-EYA has posted a video related to the Oronoco.
+EYA, a development firm based in the Washington Metropolitan area, has built several urban-style residential properties in Alexandria and in 2011 acquired the Sheet Metal Workers Office Building at 601 N. Fairfax Street (northeast corner of North Fairfax and Pendleton Streets).
+In Fall 2012 it began converting the building from office to residential use with 60 large condominium units, primarily two and three bedrooms with terraces and common amenities such as a pool and concierge service.
+EYA has posted a video related to The Oronoco .
+The Waterfront Commission, the Urban Development Advisory Council, and the North Old Town Independent Citizens Civic Association (NOTICe) received a tour of the building in February 2014 as it neared completion.
+The building opened in spring 2014 and as of late 2014 it was 90% occupied.

 EYA has committed to contributing $25,000 towards the Art Walk which is a recommendation within the Waterfront SAP to create an artistic experience as one walks along the Waterfront.